 Matthew 20:28 “Even as the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many.”

 This ransom paid was a debt He didn’t owe.
-We saw glimpses of the need for a sacrificial lamb when Abraham ascended the mount to offer his son Isaac upon the alter. once the Lord stopped Abraham by commuting the act, He provided the sacrifice as an atonement for Abraham’s sin.
+We see types and shadows of what was to come, such as Abraham who ascended the mount to offer his son Isaac upon the altar.
+The Lord stopped Abraham by commuting the act, He provided the sacrifice as an atonement for Abraham’s sin.
 The lambs atonement was incomplete, it could not sufficiently assume our sin, but only provide a reprieve from God’s wrath.

 Jesus became the perfect sacrifice for us.

-The old sacrifice, that which was according to the law, was abolished when Jesus came.
-The Moral law required death for breaking it, Jesus brought the complete sacrifice for us.
+The old sacrifice, according to the law, was abolished when Jesus came.
+The Moral law’s requirement of death for sin was fulfilled when Jesus brought the complete sacrifice for us.

-The Old Testament patriarch’s could never be completely free from sin.
-As a result of their sin, they waited patiently in Sheol, for the lamb of God to free them from the exclusion that sin created.
+The old patriarch’s could never be completely free from sin.
+As a result of their sin, they waited patiently for the lamb of God to free them from the exclusion that sin created.
 Once Jesus arose from the grave victorious, the captives were released and death lost its sting.

-We have been granted this offer of new life.
+We have been granted this offering of new life.
 We have a choice as to whether we will receive His sacrifice or reject it.

 *The sacrifice was great, nothing in all of history comes remotely close to the magnitude of what Jesus accomplished.
-For those who have spurned His love, the magnitude of their error will be realized as well.
+For those who have spurned His love, the magnitude of their error will one day be realized..
 If the Father did not spare His Son from the cross, how much will He spare those who have rejected so great a salvation?

-Accept the sacrifice Jesus gave for you and be set free.
-You will then know the joy Israel experienced as they crossed into the promised land, except now in much greater measure!
+If you accept the sacrifice Jesus gave, you will be spared in much the same way Israel was spared during the passover.
+You will know the joy Israel experienced as they crossed into the promised land but in greater measure.